 Almost all dog respiratory infections are caused by viruses or bacteria, yet some pups might be at a greater risk for fungal infections depending upon where you live.

-Most pups are not at a great risk of respiratory infections even if they become ill with a flu or cold (canine influenza).
+Most pups are not at great risk of respiratory infections even if they become ill with the flu or cold (canine influenza).
 The pups at the greatest risk for pneumonia, or an additional respiratory infection, are those who have chronic conditions (particularly respiratory conditions) or have weakened immune systems because of being very young, very old, or additional causes.